 Meanwhile, mix together the goat cheese and milk and add salt and pepper to taste.
 When the puff pastry comes out of the oven, spread the goat cheese mixture thinly and evenly over the center of the pastry.
 Top with tamarillo slices.

 Bake for another 5 minutes.
 Remove from oven and top with basil pieces.
 Serve warm or at room temperature.

-This tart allows you to show off the prettiest part of the tamarillo, which is the contrast between the golden flesh and the purple seeds, accented by fresh green basil.
+This tart allows you to show off the prettiest part of the tamarillo, which is the contrast between the golden flesh and the purple seeds.
+The fresh green basil gives it a nice green accent.
 And it’s tasty, too – it’s reminiscent of a fresh summer tomato pizza.

 If you try a tamarillo, let us know!